 -

 Total effect of shift: What happens to breakdown rates if we reassign machines from First to Second Shift?
 (Includes any change in changeovers that follows.)
-Adjustment set: {machine_group} only.
+Because nothing in the DAG causes shift --- it is exogenous --- there are no backdoor paths to block.
+Adjustment set: {} (empty).

 -